brodieaustin/avalon-novel/index.markdown

 She could not tell how subtle his deception really was.
 It felt like they more less kept on a straight course until the boatsman finally said, "I can finally see the island up ahead, if you want to look."

+She peeled back the heavy cloth and sat up in the boat.
+The sun and wind and salty spray stung her eyes.
+Once they adjusted she could see the quivering outline of this island ahead of the.
+Above a bird bounced in the wind with its wings spread out before veering off and diving to catch food.

+As they approached the island, the boatman lowered the sail and started to row again.
+The boat climbed and fell over each wave that surfaced then rolled to shore.
+After several minutes of exertion and help from the waves, the reached the shoreline.
+The boatsman hopped out into the water and pulled the boat ashore.

+He helped the Queen out and looked around, "I don't know what to do now.
+Usually there is someone here waiting for us, like they knew we were coming.
+But I don't think anyone was expecting you."

+"No, I would guess not.
+You may leave now.
+I wish I had some way of thanking you properly."

+"Are you sure I should leave?" the boatsman looked around the empty shore and looked up at the sky.
+"It could storm tonight, might be a nasty place to find yourself stranded."

+"I will manage.
+You have done your part.
+You should leave and get back.
+I don't want any harm to come to you."

+"Very well.
+Maybe you'll be here the next time I travel to this island."

+"Maybe I will be.
+We will see."

+The boatman pushed the boat back into the water.
+Once inside, he turned the boat and began rowing back out to sea.
+She stood and watched as the boat grew smaller and smaller in the distance.

+Behind her she could hear something in the overgrown tree cover near the shore.
+She turned and saw a woman approaching her, familiar in the outline, but unfamiliar in the specifics.
+She took several steps forward before saying, "Avalon?
+Is that you?"

+"Your majesty?
+What are you doing here?
+Where are the others?"

+"There are no others.
+This isn't like the other times.
+I came to find you.
+Everything has changed, the kingdom has fallen apart.
+I'm no longer a queen."

+"I've only ever known you as a princess or a queen."

+"Myself as well.
+I suppose you should call me by name."

+"Then I will call you Tara and welcome you to the island.
+The other woman are waiting for me.
+Let's go join them."